-An ileal conduit.
-This surgery makes a passage (conduit) from a segment of the ileum (last section of the small intestine).
+Ileal conduit.
+This surgery makes a passage (conduit) from part of the ileum.
+This is the last section of the small intestine.
 Urine leaves the body through this passage.
 One end of the conduit is sewn shut.
 The other end is brought through the abdominal wall to form a stoma.
 The ureters are detached from the bladder and connected to the conduit.
 Urine flows through the ureters and into the conduit.
 Urine then leaves the body through the stoma.
 This surgery does not change the way stool passes from the body.
 An ileal conduit is the most common type of urostomy.

-An orthotopic neobladder.
+Orthotopic neobladder.
 This is commonly known as a neobladder because, in some people, it may be possible to create a new bladder from a section of bowel.
 Because the new bladder is connected to the urethra, a person can urinate normally.
 No stoma is needed since the urine empties naturally through the urethra.
-If the new bladder does not function as a normal bladder, a catheter may have to be inserted to drain urine.
+If the new bladder doesn’t function as a normal bladder, a catheter may have to be inserted to drain urine.

 The stoma is an opening on the abdomen through which urine and mucus can pass.
 It is made by bringing the end of the ileum, the colon, or one or both ureters through the abdominal wall.
 This end is then turned back on itself, like a cuff.

 The stoma is pink or red and moist.
 This is because the insides of the ileum, the colon, and the ureters are like the inside of the mouth.